mysteriumnetwork/documentation/content/node-runners/service-monitoring.md

   <img src="../images/node-ui/check-connection-button.png" alt="Check connection button" class="screenshot" />
 </div>

-This manual connection check will attempt to connect to your OpenVPN and Wireguard services.
+This manual connection check will attempt to connect to your Wireguard service.

 *There are no limits for how many times you can perform this check, however manually triggered connection checks do not perform data transfers.*